James Hamilton, 4th Duke of Hamilton

-Lieutenant-General James Hamilton, 4th Duke of Hamilton and 1st Duke of Brandon, KG, KT (11 April 1658 – 15 November 1712) was a Scottish nobleman, soldier and politician.
-Hamilton was a major investor in the failed Darien Scheme, which cost many of Scotland's ruling class their fortunes.
+Lieutenant-General James Hamilton, 4th Duke of Hamilton and 1st Duke of Brandon (11 April 1658 – 15 November 1712), was a Scottish nobleman, soldier and politician.
+Hamilton was a major investor in the failed Darien scheme, which cost many of Scotland's ruling class their fortunes.
 He led the Country Party in the Parliament of Scotland and the opposition to the Act of Union in 1707.
 He died on 15 November 1712 as the result of a celebrated duel in Hyde Park, Westminster, with Charles Mohun, 4th Baron Mohun, over a disputed inheritance.

 Early life

-The eldest son of William Douglas, 1st Earl of Selkirk (who was created Duke of Hamilton for his lifetime and changed his surname to Hamilton in 1660) and his wife Anne, 3rd Duchess of Hamilton in her own right, Hamilton was born at Hamilton Palace, in Lanarkshire.
+The eldest son of William Douglas, 1st Earl of Selkirk (who was created Duke of Hamilton for his lifetime and changed his surname to Hamilton in 1660), and his wife Anne, 3rd Duchess of Hamilton in her own right, Hamilton was born at Hamilton Palace, in Lanarkshire.
 He was a descendant through his mother of the Scottish House of Stewart and therefore had a significant claim to the thrones of both Scotland and England.
 He was educated by a series of tutors, until he was of age to attend the University of Glasgow.
 Following this, he travelled to the continent on the Grand Tour, fashionable amongst young noblemen of the time.
 He was styled until 1698 as the Earl of Arran.

 In 1679, Arran was appointed a Gentleman of the Bedchamber by Charles II.
 Later in 1683, he was accredited ambassador to the Court of Louis XIV of France.
 Arran remained in France for over a year, taking part in two campaigns in French service.
 On his return to Great Britain following the accession of James VII and II, he brought letters of personal recommendation from Louis to the new King.
 King James reaffirmed Arran in his offices.
 Arran was in the first cohort of James VII's royal Order of the Thistle in 1687, and following the deposition of James, Arran refused to join the party of the Prince of Orange, indeed he was imprisoned twice in the Tower of London, suspected of intrigues, but was released without charge.

 Duke of Hamilton

 Arran's father died in 1694, and in July 1698 his mother resigned all her titles into the hand of King William, who regranted them to Arran a month later in a charter signed at Het Loo, Netherlands.
 He was confirmed in the titles of Duke of Hamilton, Marquess of Clydesdale, Earl of Arran, Lanark and Cambridge and Lord Aven, Polmont, Machansyre, and Innerdale.
 This regrant of title was presumably because of the loyalty of Arran's parents to the king, as his own affection to the House of Orange was questionable due to his suspected Jacobitism.
-(He was arrested more than once for pro-Stuart activities.)
+He was arrested more than once for pro-Stuart activities.